-Every year, I have to make sure that I make lots of room for growing tomatoes in my gardens.
+Every year, I have to make sure that I make lots of room for growing tomatoes in raised beds.
 I love to plant a variety, from the little cherry tomatoes that you can pop in your mouth like candy, to those big juicy ones that you can slice for summer burgers.
 Despite tomatoes being among my favourite crops, that late-summer garden fatigue can make me lazy.

 Last year I let a few of my plants get a bit too wild, and ultimately, it affected the fruit.
 Here are a few tips that I recommend following as you plant your seedlings and throughout the growing season.